What Is It?

 Diazolidinyl Urea is listed as N-(Hydroxymethyl)-N-(dihydroxymethyl-1,3-dioxo-2,5-imidazolidinyl-4)-N”-(hydroxymethyl) urea in the Cosmetics Regulation of the European Union (Annex VI, Part I).

 Diazolidinyl Urea may be used in cosmetics and personal care products at a maximum authorized concentration of 0.5% and must be labeled “contains formaldehyde” if the concentration of formaldehyde in the finished product exceeds 0.05%.

 Link to the EU Cosmetic Regulation: http://europa.eu/legislation_summaries/consumers/product_labelling_and_p…

-Diazolidinyl Urea is a heterocyclic-substituted urea that functions as a preservative in cosmetics and personal care products.
+Diazolidinyl Urea is a heterocyclic-substituted urea that functions as a Ingredients that prevent or retard bacterial growth, and thus protect cosmetic products from spoilage. in cosmetics and personal care products.
 It is manufactured by the reaction of allantoin and formaldehyde.

 EU Cosmetic Ingredients Inventory http://ec.europa.eu/consumers/cosmetics/cosing/